ryantd42/NY-Legislative-Git/2023/S3372A-2023/bill.md

   January 31, 2023
   ___________

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Housing, Construction  and Community Development
+ Introduced  by Sens.
+SKOUFIS, JACKSON -- read twice and ordered printed, and when  printed  to  be  committed  to  the  Committee  on  Housing, Construction and Community Development -- recommitted to the Committee on  Housing, Construction and Community Development in accordance with Senate Rule 6, sec.
+8 -- reported favorably from  said  committee  and committed  to the Committee on Finance -- reported favorably from said committee, ordered to first and second  report,  ordered  to  a  third reading,  amended  and  ordered  reprinted, retaining its place in the order of third reading

  AN ACT to amend the executive law, in relation to ensuring proper admin- istration and enforcement of the uniform fire prevention and  building code and the state energy conservation construction code; and to amend the energy law, in relation to making conforming technical changes

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 372 of the executive law, as amended by chapter 309 of the laws of 1996, subdivision 3 as amended by chapter 159 of the laws of 2007 and subdivision 19 as added by chapter 119 of the laws of  2001, is amended to read as follows:
   § 372.
 Definitions.
 As used in this article, the following terms shall have  the  meaning  ascribed  to  them,  unless  the  context  otherwise
  requires:
   1. "Administrator" means  the  state  fire  administrator  established pursuant to article six-C of this chapter.
   2. "APPLICABLE CODE ENFORCEMENT PROGRAM" MEANS THE PROGRAM ESTABLISHED BY  A LOCAL GOVERNMENT OR COUNTY PURSUANT TO THE REGULATIONS PROMULGATED PURSUANT TO SUBDIVISION ONE OF SECTION THREE HUNDRED EIGHTY-ONE OF  THIS ARTICLE,  OR,  WHERE  SO  PROVIDED  IN  SUBDIVISION TWO OF SECTION THREE HUNDRED EIGHTY-ONE OF THIS ARTICLE,  THE  SECRETARY'S  CODE  ENFORCEMENT PROGRAM,  OR,  WHERE  SO  PROVIDED IN SUBDIVISION SEVEN OF SECTION THREE HUNDRED EIGHTY-ONE OF THIS ARTICLE THE DEFAULT CODE ENFORCEMENT PROGRAM.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04713-02-4
+ S. 3372--A  2

   3. "Areas of public assembly"  means  all  buildings  or  portions  of buildings  used  for gathering together fifty or more persons for amuse- ment, athletic, civic, dining,  educational,  entertainment,  patriotic, political,  recreational,  religious,  social,  or similar purposes, the entire fire area of which they are a part, and the means of egress ther- efrom.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04713-01-3
- S. 3372  2

   [3.]
 4. "Building" means a combination of any materials, whether port- able  or fixed, having a roof, to form a structure affording shelter for persons, animals or property.
 The word  "building"  shall  be  construed